-At the juncture between size, price, power and respected brand name sits the Breville BBL605XL Hemisphere Control Blender.
+At the juncture between size, price, power, and respected brand name sit the Breville BBL605XL Hemisphere Control Blender.

 The unique hemisphere bowl and blade system actually draws the top ingredients down to the bottom of the pitcher ensuring you get the smoothest of smoothies with no leftover chunks or lumps.
 Final results are comparable to that of a Vitamix or Blendtec.

 An LCD Timer counts up and down for pre-programmed settings and even offers a pre-programmed smoothie setting.
-While it doesn’t offer the versatility of the Ninja kitchen system, Breville is still one of the most respected names in kitchen appliances that is wel-knowned for their product longevity and outstanding customer support.
+While it doesn’t offer the versatility of the Ninja kitchen system, Breville is still one of the most respected names in kitchen appliances that is well-known for its product longevity and outstanding customer support.